 Each intern has office space with a personal computer linked to the Retreat's network.
 Athletic and exercise facilities are available on site.
-The Retreat offers APA approved continuing education opportunities for professional development, at no cost.
-Interns may also receive approval for participation in other professional psychology conferences, dissertation defense, and postdoctoral job interviews.
+The Retreat offers APA approved continuing education

 SUBJECT: Deployment and Redeployment

 To identify contingency plans for situations that arise requiring redeployment of interns from their normally assigned duties.
 This would typically occur in a state of emergency, or disaster that requires partial or complete closure of hospital operations.